Bristol Bay Fisheries Report: June 21, 2024

 Wood River

-A push of about 63,300 sockeye passed the Wood River counting tower on Thursday, bringing the total escapement to 88,890, with another 12,366 fish passing the tower as of 6 a.m. this morning.
+A smaller run of about 11,568 sockeye passed the Wood River counting tower on Sunday, bringing the total escapement to nearly 153,684, with another 708 fish passing the tower as of 6 a.m. this morning.

 The escapement goal range for the Wood River this year is 700,000 to 3 million fish, and the forecast is for around 7.8 million sockeye.